What is the primary difference between a benign tumor and a malig... | Channels for Pearson+

 1

-Understand the basic definitions: A tumor is an abnormal growth of cells.
-Tumors can be classified as benign or malignant based on their behavior and potential to spread.
+Understand the definition of a tumor: A tumor is an abnormal growth of cells that can be benign or malignant.

-Identify the characteristics of benign tumors: Benign tumors are non-cancerous growths.
-They typically grow slowly and remain localized, meaning they do not invade nearby tissues or spread to other parts of the body.
+Define a benign tumor: Benign tumors are non-cancerous growths that do not spread to other parts of the body.
+They are usually localized and can often be removed surgically.

-Identify the characteristics of malignant tumors: Malignant tumors are cancerous.
-They have the ability to invade nearby tissues and spread to other parts of the body through a process called metastasis.
+Define a malignant tumor: Malignant tumors are cancerous and have the ability to invade nearby tissues and spread to other parts of the body through a process called metastasis.

-Compare the two types: The primary difference lies in their potential to spread.
-Malignant tumors can invade and metastasize, while benign tumors do not have this capability.
+Compare the ability to spread: The primary difference is that malignant tumors can metastasize, meaning they can spread to distant organs and tissues, whereas benign tumors remain localized.

-Clarify misconceptions: Size is not a definitive factor in distinguishing between benign and malignant tumors, and malignant tumors are generally more dangerous due to their invasive nature.
+Clarify misconceptions: Benign tumors are not cancerous and do not invade nearby tissues, while malignant tumors are cancerous and can invade and spread.

 Related Videos